Virat Hindustan Sangam

 The Virat Hindustan Sangam (abbr.
-VHS) is an Indian right-wing cultural organisation.
+VHS) is an Indian cultural organisation.
 It was founded by Subramanian Swamy on 8 April 2015.
 Its stated objective is "to pave way for a Hindu Renaissance based on the concepts of Sanatana Dharma".
-It was established to push issues like building Ram Mandir, scrapping Article 370 and bringing Uniform Civil Code.
+It was established to push issues like building Ram Mandir, scrapping Article 370 and bringing Uniform Civil Code and consolidating Hindus, Buddhists, Parsis, Jains, Sikhs under one umbrella.

 Sri Lankan politician Mahinda Rajapaksa had also addressed an event organised by VHS in 2018, where he said that war of 2009 was against terrorism and not against the Tamil community.